ray-x/lsp_signature.nvim/README.md

                  -- mode, 10 by default

-  floating_window = true, -- show hint in a floating window, set to false for virtual text only mode hint_enable = true, -- virtual hint enable hint_prefix = "🐼 ",  -- Panda for parameter
-  hint_scheme = "String",
+  floating_window = true, -- show hint in a floating window, set to false for virtual text only mode fix_pos = false,  -- set to true, the floating window will not auto-close until finish all parameters hint_enable = true, -- virtual hint enable hint_prefix = "🐼 ",  -- Panda for parameter hint_scheme = "String",